 - Fisheries, aquaculture, post-harvest processing, food storage and packaging, food safety, bio-security, supply chains and distribution

-- Rural basic education, early childhood, primary and secondary education, disability education, English language training
+- Early childhood, primary and secondary education, disability education, English language training

 Environment and resource management

-- Water technology, marine conservation, forestry, renewable energy technology, land rehabilitation, waste management, climate change.
+- Water technology, marine conservation, forestry, renewable energy technology, land rehabilitation, waste management, and climate change

 Read the What You Can Study page to see examples of qualifications for these subjects.